Editor's note: Post originally published 08/2019. Edited and expanded upon 02/2022.

 Scenes from Paris

 The simple bollards found on streets throughout Paris subtly define public spaces and create transition zones in places where vehicles and pedestrians interact.
-These bollards show that, when designed and placed right, they can serve many purposes, ranging from wayfinding cues to seating/leaning options, and maybe even more important a cover to just gather around and socialize or just, "hang:"
+These bollards show that, when designed and placed right, they can serve many purposes, ranging from wayfinding cues to seating/leaning options, and maybe even more important a cover to just gather around and socialize or just hang out.

 Bollards can: